swissquote/carnotzet/docs/_docs/creating-your-own/configuration-using-config-files.md

                                                           foo=foo
 ```

+### Merging/Overriding carnotzet.properties
+In some cases, you may want to override the cartnozet configuration of a module (docker.image, network.aliases, etc...)
+It can be done by creating a file `src/main/resources/{a-dependency}/carnotzet.properties(.merge)` in your module.
+This feature was added in version 1.2.0

 ### Merging other types of files

 At the moment, Carnotzet only knows how to merge `.properties` files, if you need to merge other file types, you may implement the `FileMerger` SPI to add support for your file type.